 Internal Audit & Controls:

-The Company had engaged SGCO & Co as its Internal Auditor for part of the period.Subsequently due to their non availability to continue with the Internal Audit assignmentof the Company Board has appointed M/s.
+The Company has appointed M/s.
 Shambu Gupta & Co.
-Chartered Accountants as theinternal Auditor to carry out the internal audit functions including the task ofsuggesting and implementing the recommendations to improvethe control environment.
-Their scope of work includes review of processes for safeguarding the assets of the Companyreview of operational efficiency effectiveness of systems and processes and assessingthe internal control strengths in all areas.
-Internal Auditors findings are discussed withthe process owners and suitable corrective actions taken asper the directions of AuditCommittee on an ongoing basis to improve efficiency in operations.
+Chartered Accountants as theinternal Auditor to carry out the internal audit functions including the task ofsuggesting and implementing the recommendations to improve the control environment.
+Theirscope of work includes review of processes for safeguarding the assets of the Companyreview of operational efficiency effectiveness of systems and processes and assessingthe internal control strengths in all areas.
+Internal Auditors findings are discussed withthe process owners and suitable corrective actions taken as per the directions of AuditCommittee on an ongoing basis to improve efficiency in operations.
 The term of the presentInternal Auditors is renewed for the year 2019-20.

 Risk management policy:

 A statement indicating development and implementation of a risk management policy forthe Company including identification therein of elements of risk if any that in theopinion of the Board may threaten the existence of the company as given separately in theCorporate Governance Report.

 Extract of Annual Return:

 As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 forms part of this Annual Report as ANNEXURE III.

 Material changes and commitments if any to report affecting the financial position ofthe company which have occurred between the end of the financial year of the company towhich the financial statements relate and the date of the report: